Jyoti-P-Das/Icu-Readmission-Predictor/README.md

 **5. Height Available Flag (MNAR Indicator)**
 > When height is NOT measured, it often indicates emergency admission where routine vitals were skipped.
 This serves as a proxy for acute presentation and higher baseline acuity.
 Strongly associated with readmission risk despite not being a clinical variable itself.

+### Feature Engineering Decisions

+**MNAR Flags:** We initially created "was_measured" flags for height, weight, and urine output as proxies for emergency admission.
+While statistically significant (p < 0.001), these flags ranked highly (#5 for height_available_flag), raising concerns about clinical interpretability.

+**Trade-off:**
+- **Keep MNAR flags:** +0.02 AUC improvement, but includes non-actionable features
+- **Remove MNAR flags:** Slight performance drop, but all features are clinically meaningful

+**Final decision:** [Choose one based on your goal]
+- For **research/clinical deployment:** Remove MNAR flags → Pure clinical model
+- For **ML portfolio/learning:** Keep MNAR flags → Demonstrates MNAR understanding

 ---